 Private companies, in order to avoid possible age discriminations disputes, should ensure that:

 no job refusal is based on age reasons (unless the job is prohibited by law to a certain age group);

-employees under 18 are given all the statutory guarantees they are entitled to, and;
+employees under 18 are given all the statutory guarantees they are entitled to; and

-- the employer does not misuse its right to sign fixed-term employment contracts with individuals who have reached the retirement age.
+the employer does not misuse its right to sign fixed-term employment contracts with individuals who have reached the retirement age.

 The law defines a list of jobs prohibited to individuals who have reached the retirement age (mostly state civil servants, military men, etc.).

-For certain jobs (e.g. those involving underground work, harmful environment, etc.) the retirement age can be 5-10 years less (e.g. 55 for men and 50 for women completing certain jobs in the aviation sector).
+For certain jobs (e.g. those involving underground work, harmful environment, etc.) the retirement age can be 5-10 years less (e.g. 60 for men and 58 for women completing certain jobs in the aviation sector).
 However, in general reaching the retirement age does not mean an employee will have to quit his job.
-The individual may at his/her discretion continue working, and receive, as well as remuneration, the state pension.
+The individual may at his/her discretion decide to continue working, and receive state pension.

 Generally, an employer cannot force an employee to retire upon reaching a certain age or to move to another position (though there are exceptions in relation to state civil servants, rectors of state higher educational institutions, etc.).
-However, when hiring a new employee close to or above retirement age the employer can suggest signing a fixed-term employment contract and safely dismiss the employee once such contract expires.
+However, when hiring a new employee close to or above retirement age the employer can suggest signing a fixed-term employment contract and dismiss the employee once the contract expires.